 ReSharper helps you automatically escape illegal characters in text that you copy/paste around your code.

-Another example is pasting a piece of code with generics into an XML doc tag: ReSharper will replace angle brackets with corresponding escape sequences.
+Another example is pasting a piece of code with generics into an XML doc tag: ReSharper will replace angle brackets with the corresponding escape sequences.

 When pasting text inside comments, ReSharper will escape